This Spartan Life

 This Spartan Life is a talk show created by Bong + Dern Productions and produced and directed by Chris Burke, who hosts the show under the pseudonym Damian Lacedaemion /ˌlæsᵻˈdeɪmiən/.
 Premiering in 2005 and distributed over the Internet, the show is created using the machinima technique of recording the video and audio from a multiplayer Xbox Live session of Bungie' first-person shooter video game Halo 2.
 The half-hour episodes are released in six smaller parts, called modules.
 Guests, such as Bungie's audio director Martin O'Donnell are interviewed via Xbox Live within the online multiplayer worlds of Halo 2, and most recently Halo 3.

 In addition to regular shows, special content has been created for Spiketv.com and the 2006 Machinima Festival.
-A premium edition of Halo 3 includes exclusive This Spartan Life content.

-Most recently, This Spartan Life has been distributed on Xbox Live's central hub for Halo, Halo Waypoint.
-The new episodes on Halo Waypoint include interviews with members of the band OK Go and an interview with Ultima Online creator Richard Garriott.
+A premium edition of Halo 3 includes This Spartan Life content.
+The show was later distributed on Xbox Live's central hub for Halo, Halo Waypoint.
+The new episodes on Halo Waypoint included interviews with members of the band OK Go and an interview with Ultima Online creator Richard Garriott.

-Episode format

-This Spartan Life consists of episodes separated into five or six modules of varying lengths.
-These modules are the core of the show; they vary from episode to episode.
-However, there are some common threads.
-Every show starts with a talk-show standard, the monologue, during which Damian lays out the show ahead, as well as a small comedy bit.
-This is the only "stable" segment of the show, besides the Solid Gold Elite Dancers, as it has appeared in every episode.
-The Solid Gold Elite Dancers segment is a dance segment (usually), set to music by Glomag, the pseudonym of the creator Chris Burke, and in Episode Three was a full-fledged music video.
-The segment "Body Count", which appeared in the first two episodes, is a debate between two contestants who make their points while fighting each other.
-The Travelogue segment is a glitch montage, which is set to music, and is one of the most popular segments, as the show's original fans were glitchers.
-The rest of the segment are usually the interviews, with the guest of the show.